Skip to main content

 Taubman College

-– Documentation of the impacts of the Jurubatuba Arch Urban Intervention Project in the Zones of Special Social Interest (ZEIS) and other precarious settlements in the area:
+• Documentated the impacts of the Jurubatuba Arch Urban Intervention Project in the Zones of Special Social Interest (ZEIS) and other precarious settlements in the area.

-– Support the organization of the 4th Encontro [meeting] de Favelas e Ocupações da Zona Sul, presenting the preliminary research findings to the communities and articulating the next steps in their organizing.
+• Supported the organization of the 4th Encontro [meeting] de Favelas e Ocupações da Zona Sul by presenting the preliminary research findings to the communities and articulating the next steps in their organizing.

-– Develop intercultural skills, gain social responsibility and global citizenship skills.
+• Developed intercultural skills, gained social responsibility and global citizenship skills.

-– Identify and engage with different urban actors involved in housing and policy advocacy.
+• Identified and engaged with different urban actors involved in housing and policy advocacy.